SublimeApple/dave.-/content/posts/genetic-algorithm-tsp.md

     return squareform(dist_array)
 ```

-To initialize a "tour" we implemented two methods a purely stochastic one, where we simply create a random permutation, as well as a deterministic one, which creates a tour by selecting a random city and then always appending it's nearest available neighbour.
-The only constraint of TSP is the fact that a tour be a permutation.
-See:
+To initialize a "tour" we implemented two methods: a purely stochastic one, where we simply create a random permutation, as well as a deterministic one, which creates a tour by selecting a random city and then always appending its nearest available neighbour.
+The only constraint of TSP is that a tour be a permutation.

 ```
 def build_solution(self):